beva123/FitNext-Fitness-Application/README.md

 # FitNext-Fitness-Application
-A comprehensive employee wellness platform enabling organizations to track fitness activities.
-Admins manage employees, view leaderboards, and configure activity types (running, swimming, workouts).
+Welcome!
+This fitness application enables organizations to track employee wellness activities.
+Admins can manage employees, view leaderboards, and add activity types like running, swimming, and workouts.
+Employees can log their activities and filter data by date, employee, or activity type, promoting workplace health and competition.